Ways to Participate

 - Time Keeper: facilitate the schedule of the space to ensure sessions stay within allotted time

-- Space Safety: notice when people are feeling avoidant, unsafe, insecure, etc. and ask them if they need any support or want someone to talk to
+- Space Safety: notice when people are feeling avoidant, unsafe, insecure, etc. and offer your support

-- Conversation Steward: not allow any conversation to be dominated by louder voices
+- Conversation Steward: try to prevent any conversation to be dominated by louder voices

 - interrupt interrupters

-- politely ask those who take up too much space to “pinch off” their current thread to let others participate
+- politely ask those who take up too much space to “tie off” their current thread to let others participate

 - if a discussion happens that is limited to exclusive content (for example, a highly technical back-and-forth that excludes non-technical participants), politely re-direct the conversation back to more inclusive topics